-Drumeo is one of the most popular drumming apps with around 2 million subscribers and is available for both iOS and Android.
+Drumeo is one of the most popular drumming apps with hundreds of thousands of active subscribers and is available for both iOS and Android.
 They offer thousands of drum lessons that you can unlock once you subscribe to a Drumeo Edge membership.

 You get access to the Drumeo Method which is one of the most comprehensive and elaborate drum lesson courses you can find.
 As well as unique courses, live lessons, a play-along library, and the Drumeo Coaches program.

 On top of all that, there’s a large library of notated songs for you to learn, ranging from beginner right through to expert, and for all drumming styles.

 - Package includes Drumeo Edge 10-level drum curriculum

 - Hundreds of courses and thousands of lessons taught by top drumming pros

-- Personalized experience (rather than being left to figure out the content)
+- Personalized, guided experience (rather than being left to figure out the content)